 Every child within the school takes part in daily English lessons which develops the key skills of reading and the technical aspects of writing.
 In Year One and the Foundation stage, this is based around the Read Write Inc programme which is the teaching of reading and writing through phonics.
 This takes place four times per week.
-The following two days are set aside for high quality, text based work.
+The following day is set aside for high quality, text based work.

 In year 2 and above, once the children are working securely within age-related expectations and have completed Read Write Inc successfully (resources and staff are available to support small groups above year 1 if necessary) then children take part in daily English lessons.
 The children do much of their writing through immersion of their Creative topics, which we follow from the Cornerstones curriculum.
 The skills are taught through daily grammar lessons and are then applied through writing across the curriculum that is always complemented with a high quality text.
 Click here to see a list of the high quality texts linked to our exciting topics.
 The children write for different purposes: to imagine and explore feelings and ideas; to inform and explain; to persuade and to review and comment.
 They also see how writing is concerned with process as well as product, being an aid to thinking, organisation and learning.
 They are taught to plan, draft, revise, proof read and present their writing on paper and on screen, and to discuss and evaluate their own writing and that of others.
 There is an emphasis on using real models for writing newspaper reports, advertisements and websites.